 WHAT PERSONAL DATA DO I COLLECT

-I collect your name, it’s so much friendlier if I can call you your name, your email address so I can communicate with you or send you digital downloads, your mobile number just in case I need to call you on the wedding day, your address so I can post your wedding photos to you and sometime take your photographs because that’s what you’ve paid me to do.
+I collect your name, it’s so much friendlier if I can call you your name, your email address so I can communicate with you or send you digital downloads, your mobile number just in case I need to call you on the wedding day, your address so I can post your wedding photos to you and sometimes take your photographs because that’s what you’ve paid me to do.
 All of this is necessary for me to do my job.

 HOW DO I COLLECT AND STORE YOUR PERSONAL DATA?

-I use a contact form on my website, which arrives in my inbox on my computer and on my phone both or which are password protected.
+I use a contact form on my website, which arrives in my inbox on my computer and on my phone both of which are password protected.
 If you decide to go ahead and book me I use a rather cool client management software called Studio Ninja (It’s an Australian company, so the data that I collect from you may be transferred to and stored at a destination outside the European Economic Area (“EEA”).
 By submitting your personal data, you agree to this transfer, storing or processing) which is only accessible through one computer.
-If you enquire but decide not to book me (are you bonkers?) any information collected form your enquiry form will be deleted.
+If you enquire but decide not to book me (are you bonkers?) any information collected from your enquiry form will be deleted.
 A hard copy of your personal details, wedding information, contract and package are also kept in a locked file.
-So in the unlikely event of a power cut (I live in rural Devon this could happen) I know who you are and where your wedding is.
+So in the unlikely event of a power cut (I live in rural Devon this could happen), I know who you are and where your wedding is.
 I will also store your images using an image gallery called Pic-Time (a GDPR compliant company) for you to view, share and download your images.
 This is password protected.
 Your images are stored on the hard drive of my computer.
-They are also backed up and stored on two external drives which are kept in fireproof safe.
+They are also backed up and stored on two external drives which are kept in a fireproof safe.

 OTHER WAYS I MAY ACQUIRE YOUR DATA

 I have a rather fabulous website and I like to blog your gorgeous weddings on it and write about other great stuff like how to get a great confetti shot.
-I don’t have commenting enabled on my website as for some reasons companies feel the need to post about their Viagra tablets and it gets a tad annoying.
-But instead I share to my Facebook and Instagram accounts and you can comment on here and message me through these.
+I don’t have comments enabled on my website as for some reasons companies feel the need to post about their Viagra tablets and it gets a tad annoying.
+But instead, I share to my Facebook and Instagram accounts and you can comment on here and message me through these.
 These are public forums and anyone can read what you post so I urge you not to post your bank details here or anything similarly batty.

 HOW LONG WILL I STORE YOUR DATA?

-I may need to store your personal details for as long as 5 years to comply will HMRC tax and insurance record keeping guidelines.
+I may need to store your personal details for as long as 5 years to comply will HMRC tax and insurance record-keeping guidelines.
 Your image data will be stored for a minimum period of 1 year.